strontic/strontic.github.io/xcyclopedia/library/RegAsm.exe-0D5DF43AF2916F47D00C1573797C1A13.md

 ## Possible Misuse

 *The following table contains possible examples of `RegAsm.exe` being misused.
-While `RegAsm.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `RegAsm.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --